Snaacky/thewiki/docs/guides/playback.md

 glsl-shader="~~/shaders/<name>"
 ```

-- Confirm your shader is working by pressing *Shift* + *I*, followed by *2*.
+- Confirm your shader is working by pressing `Shift` + `I`, followed by `2`
-- Watch for dropped frames or high frame times, as they can be a sign that your GPU is unable to keep up with your shader. *If this applies to you, we suggest switching to a less-demanding shader.*
+- Watch for dropped frames or high frame times, as they can be a sign that your GPU is unable to keep up with your shader. *If this applies to you, we suggest switching to a less-demanding shader*

 ===